chenxu10/chenxu10.github.io/_posts/2024-01-24-financeprobstats.md

 No probabilities without ergodic, don't conflate ensemble probabilities with time probabilities, statistics can only calculate on one aggregation level more than you.
 Survival rate doesn't make sense on you as a person.
 It's a clinical problem.

+# Statistics

+No statistics without logic.

+A stubborn logical fallacy myself and other humans tend to make is Affirming the consequent.

+If p then q, we tend to confirm q is correct(Wason selection task).